Flyposting is illegal advertising using posters, flyers or types of other literature, which are:

 Not all adverts are flyposting.
-As long as guidelines are followed and relevant permissions are sought, you may be able to advertise your event.
+As long as guidelines are followed and relevant permissions are sought, you may be able to advertise your event legally.

-If your advertisement is purely for profit you should check whether you need permission before displaying adverts by submitting an advertisement planning permission application.
+Check whether you need permission before displaying adverts by submitting an advertisement planning permission application, if your advertisement is purely for profit.

 Community and charity venue advertising

-If you are holding a local event for charitable purposes you may be granted permission known as 'deemed consent' to put up signs and temporary notices.
+If you're holding an event for charitable purposes, you may be granted permission known as 'deemed consent' to put up temporary signs and notices.

-Advertising your venue - a guide for voluntary committees and community venues provides useful information and guidelines, so you can check which conditions you need to meet to make sure your adverts are suitable.
+'A guide for voluntary committees and community venues' provides useful information and guidelines, so you can check which conditions you need to meet to ensure your adverts are suitable.